SMF: Template-free and Rig-free Animation Transfer using Kinetic Codes: Introduction

 By representing source motion using only keypoints, we eliminate the need for geometric constraints such as 2-manifoldness, watertightness, or fixed triangulation in source meshes.
 Moreover, our motion representation allows for 2D source motion as input, which can be transferred to any stylized character (see Figure~\ref{fig:teaser}).
 This keypoint-based representation simplifies motion capture and facilitates sampling and interpolation of motions.

 We evaluate \name for generalization across diverse shapes and unseen motion, and compare against various alternatives.
-We evaluate our setup on a range of shape (e.g., Mixamo characters, diverse meshes) and motion datasets (e.g., AMASS, D4D, Mixamo motion, monocular video).
-In summary, we: (i)~propose a self-supervised animation transfer framework regularized by kinetic codes, a learned temporally aware latent space; (ii)~develop a rig- and template-free animation transfer framework based on simple keypoints as input that is easy to train with sparse supervision and generalizes robustly to new motions and stylized characters; and (iii)~report a new SoTA on the AMASS dataset and show realistic motion animation to in-the-wild stylized characters using different 3D as well as 2D coarse space motion specifications.
+We evaluate our setup on a range of diverse shapes and motion datasets (e.g., AMASS, D4D, Mixamo, monocular video).
+In summary, we: (i)~propose a self-supervised animation transfer framework regularized by kinetic codes, a learned temporally aware latent space; (ii)~develop a rig- and template-free animation transfer framework based on simple keypoints as input that is easy to train with sparse supervision and generalizes robustly to new motions and stylized characters; and (iii)~report a new SoTA on the AMASS dataset and show realistic motion transfer to in-the-wild stylized characters using different 3D as well as 2D coarse space motion specifications.

+Code, weights, and supplementary are available on the project webpage at \href{https://motionfields.github.io/}{https://motionfields.github.io/}.